tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230426 wp-content protection with altiernative and better security.
 - updated: 230425 htaccess1- A small error.
 - Updated: 230425, wp-includes core folder with a small changes.
 - Updated: 230423 .htaccess1 for more security.